 acted upon [6, 7].
 Early interventions (e.g appropriate antibiotic therapy, diuretics and chest physiotherapy) and preventive measures (e.g. head elevation) would be able to stop or reverse the clinical deterioration and/or prevent progression to multiple organ failure and prolonged mechanical ventilation or at least attenuate the subsequent clinical course [8, 9, 10, 11].

-A pragmatic trials to predict and prevent mortality from respiratory failure in hospitalized patients.
-My mentor Dr. Gong is leading a NHLBI-funded multi-center cluster randomized pragmatic trial in two phases.
+A pragmatic trial to predict and prevent mortality from respiratory failure in hospitalized patients.
+Dr. Gong is leading a NHLBI-funded multi-center cluster randomized pragmatic trial in two phases.
 (1) the first phase APPROVE aims to identify patients at risk by building classical logistic regression models based on electronic medical records (EMR) to Accurately Predict PROlonged Ventilation.
 (2) In the second phase PROOFCheck, identification of a patients at high risk triggers a decision support tool and bundled checklist of processes of care known to be beneficial in critically ill patients to PRevent Organ Failure.
 CITE CLINICAL TRIALS.GOV.
 The hypothesis is that for the patients identified as at high risk for prolonged respiratory failure or death in APPROVE, the early implementation of a checklist of preventive measure (PROOFCheck), reduces severity of organ failure, mortality and duration of mechanical ventilation.

-Electronic medical records are an eminent example of richly structured and correlated Big Data and hold enormous promise for outcomes research [12, 13], exemplified by Dr. Gong’s pragmatic trial.
-However, large electronic medical data sets are not just bigger in that there are more instances of the same thing, (e.g. more patients would make data analysis only easier).
-Rather, there is more breadth to the data, and in the case of pragmatic trials, more heterogeneity, more subgroups, locations, or time granularity than is currently being modeled, more frequent and detailed measurements than can easily be incorporated into classical models.
-This currently limits the scientific hypotheses and clinical inferences, that can be explored and evaluated.
+The EMR is a prime example of richly structured and correlated Big Data.
+EMRs hold enormous promise for outcomes research [12, 13], exemplified by the above-cited pragmatic trial.
+However, large EMR sets are not just bigger in that there are more instances of the same thing, (e.g. more patients would make data analysis only easier).
+Rather, there is more breadth to the data, and in the case of pragmatic trials, more heterogeneity, more subgroups, locations, or time granularity than is currently being modeled, and more frequent and detailed measurements than can easily be incorporated into classical models.
+This currently limits the scientific hypotheses and clinical inferences that can be explored and evaluated.
 In Dr. Gong’s pragmatic trial in particular, we desire more fine-grained information on the predictions to individualize prevention.

 We can individualize prevention targeting patients at risk.
 Preventive measure, for example goal targeted resuscitation, decrease respiratory failure requiring mechanical ventilation, when they are initiated early [10].
 However, an indiscriminate approach to prevention of respiratory failure in hospitalized patients will be ineffective, because only one in 30 hospitalized adults requires mechanical ventilation.
 Secondly, individualizing preven- tive and therapeutic measures specifically based on patient characteristics will be more efficient in preventing potentially irreversible end organ damage, while also leading to improved compliance by providers and cost ef- fectiveness.
 So how can we improve and individualize prediction and prevention?